 Shar Hashamaim Synagogue

-A slightly more modern ahwa dedicated to the ‘Star of the Orient’, Umm Kolthum.
-Look for the huge busts of the singer out front....
+An ahwa dedicated to Kawkab al-Sharq, the ‘Star of the Orient’, a title for the famous Egyptian singer Umm Kolthum.
+Look for the huge...

-The furthest on the ‘other end of the scale’ is Palmyra, a cavernous, dilapidated 1950s dancehall in an alley off Sharia 26th of July.
-It has a full Arab musical contingent, belly dancers who get (marginally) better the more money is thrown at them, and an occasional singer or acrobat.
-In addition to a cover charge of E£6, there’s a minimum of E£30, which basically covers a beer and a sheesha.
-It’s in a courtyard behind shopfronts; once back there, go under the marquee marked ‘Meame’ (they mean Miami).
-Palmyra is on the left after the hotel; Miami bar is at the end.
+One of the seediest and most bygone-glory belly-dance venues is Palmyra, a cavernous, dilapidated 1950s dancehall in an alley off Sharia 26th of July.
+It has a full Arab musical contingent, belly dancers get (marginally) better the more money is thrown at them.
+It’s in a courtyard behind shopfronts; once back here, go under the marquee marked ‘Meame’.